1971–72 Philadelphia Flyers season

-The 1971–72 Philadelphia Flyers season was the Philadelphia Flyers' fifth season in the National Hockey League (NHL).
+The 1971–72 Philadelphia Flyers season was the franchise's fifth season in the National Hockey League (NHL).
 The Flyers missed the playoffs for the second time in three years.

 Off-season

 The Flyers fired head coach Vic Stasiuk on May 27, 1971, after heavy criticism by Flyers players.
 On June 2, the Flyers hired Fred Shero to replace him.
 In the previous two seasons Shero had guided two teams to league championships, the Buffalo Bisons of the American Hockey League and the Omaha Knights of the Central Hockey League.

 Regular season

 Bobby Clarke continued to progress as he led the team in goals (35), assists (46), and points (81) in 1971–72 and he became the first Flyer to win an NHL award, the Bill Masterton Memorial Trophy for perseverance, sportsmanship and dedication to hockey.
 However, in the season's final game, the Flyers needed a win or a tie against the second-year Buffalo Sabres to beat out the Pittsburgh Penguins for the final playoff spot.
 The score was tied late in the game, but with just four seconds on the clock, former Flyer Gerry Meehan took a shot from just inside the blue line that eluded Flyers goalie Doug Favell.
 With identical records, the playoff berth went to the Penguins because Philly lost the season series 2–3–1.